 These passive controls allow you to adjust low, mid-range and high frequencies.
 E570 also features an additional treble control for each channel.
 Having read the manual thoroughly, I have understood that this feature is to independently adjust high frequencies because when higher gain settings are used, higher frequencies tend to be pronounced more intensely.
 As you will find out soon, the “Clean & Crunch” channel also features a “Normal Bright” and an “Ultra Bright” switch to boost high frequencies.
 This means you are already able to boost them and program these settings to a MIDI controller.
 So it is recommended to keep the treble pot down a bit for better versatility.
 Advertisement - Check out these great opportunities and support this website 🙂

 The “Normal Bright” button helps you boost high frequencies for “Clean & Crunch” channels.
 Unlike “Ultra Bright“, its effectiveness will decrease with the increasing amount of gain.
 This boost is suggested to have a crispier and glassy tone.
-It actually works really well with humbucker pickups and cleans up the mud pretty well.
+It works well with humbucker pickups and cleans up the mud pretty well.
 Also, note that “Normal Bright” affects a higher frequency range than “Ultra Bright” does.
 Naming may confuse you, but it is actually how it has been designed in the first place. 🙂

 The “Ultra Bright” button also helps you boost some of the high frequencies but aims for a lower range of high frequencies than “Normal Bright” does.
 As mentioned, this button will not lose its intensity with the increasing amount of gain.

 The “Ultra Bright” is designed to add that “twang factor” when needed.
 Horst Langer personally recommends playing with all settings but also recommends we use these bright switches while backing the trebles as in the modern setting, the tone can easily become too harsh and raw.
 With the classic setting, it is tamer and will contribute to already dampened high frequencies.

 Lead I & Lead II Gain